Programme

 Description

-Date Event Detail Place News Letter Report
+Date Event Detail Status News Letter Report

 2025

 September 16th AGM and talk by Dr David James: ‘Small Modular Reactors’ Recent news items suggest that Small Modular Reactors are the future of nuclear power in the UK.
 But what are they?
 Why is there a growing interest in their development?
 What technologies do they use?
 And when are they likely to be putting power into the grid?
 This talk hopes to shed some light on to these questions.
+COMPLETED DECEMBER

 October 14th